Week05 | 3D Scanning and Printing

 Prusa_mk4s

 Desktop FDM printer.
 Reliable for detailed and precise prints.
-Can run overnight due to integrated fire alarm.
+Can run overnight as it has actual extinguisher.

 Raised3Dpro2